jmhairston/BMI510-FinalProj/README.md

 # BMI510-FinalProj

-`BMI510-FinalProj` is an R package that provides a suite of tools designed for statistical analysis and data processing.
-It includes functionalities for interacting with REDCap, performing survival and power analysis, standardizing data variables, and more.
-The package is designed to streamline data analysis workflows and enhance reproducibility.
+`BMI510-FinalProj` is an R package that completes the requirements for the BMI 510 course's final project, on behalf JaMor Hairston.

 ## Features